xataio/examples/apps/getting-started-remix/README.md

 ## Learn More

-To learn more about Xata and Astro, take a look at the following resources:
+To learn more about Xata and Remix, take a look at the following resources:

 - [Xata docs](https://xata.io/docs)
 - [Remix Documentation](https://remix.run/docs/)